benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 - `htmx.js` is only ~14KB. `blazor.web.js` is ~200kb.
 - Loading content dynamically based on viewport (intersect, scrolling into view, etc.) is not supported.
 Only stream rendering is supported (serving the page and then only once performing some asynchronous work).
-- Loading content dynamically based on a trigger (load, something is clicked, something is clicked _again_, throttling, queueing, etc.).
+- Loading content dynamically based on a trigger (load, something is clicked, something is clicked _again_, throttling, queueing, polling, etc.).
 Not supported.
 - Loading content dynamically somewhere on the page based on something that happened somewhere else on the page.
 Not supported.
 - Changing pages in Blazor SSR doesn't bring you to the top of the page if both pages have below-the-fold content and you have scrolled down.
 - Dynamically loading javascript scripts is janky and leave behind code when they're swapped out.